jacob222222/jacobdukuly/README.md

 # jacobdukuly
 #My Portfolio
-Portfolio are here due to broken link from on portfolio website(cyberhint.tech/jacob).
+Portfolio is here due to broken link from on portfolio website(cyberhint.tech/jacob).
 #If you face difficulty with the above link, please see my portfolio here instead.

 #  Jacob Dukuly